API-Skeletons/doctrine-orm-graphql/strategies.rst

 This hydrator strategy is used to prevent the reverse lookup by nullifying the response when queried from the owning side of a many to many relationship

-Ideally the developer will add the owning relation to a filter so the field is not queryable at all.
+Ideally the developer will not add the owning relationship at all or add the owning relation to a filter so the field is not queryable at all.

 .. role:: raw-html(raw)
    :format: html